 A Routine For Homeschooling

-Using a routine to get thru the day can be an easy task because we are used to doing the same thing every day.
-Homeschooling is the same way when using a routine to get thru your day.
+Using a routine to get through the day can be an easy task because we are used to doing the same thing every day.
+Homeschooling is the same way when using a routine to get through your day.

 Here is an example of a typical day using a routine schedule: